Varkala Radhakrishnan

 Varkala V. Radhakrishnan (21 August 1927 – 26 April 2010) was an Indian politician and member of the 14th Lok Sabha.
-He also has served as the speaker of Kerala Legislative Assembly.
+He also served as the speaker of Kerala Legislative Assembly.
 He represented the Chirayinkil constituency of Kerala and was a member of the Communist Party of India (Marxist) (CPI(M)) political party.
 He represented the Varkala assembly constituency for five consecutive terms in Niyamasabha.

 Personal life

 Radhakrishnan was born in Varkala, a town around 40 km from Trivandrum, the capital of Kerala State in India, as the eldest of four sons of Vasudevan and Dakshayani.
 His maternal grandfather, Manampur Govindan Asan, was a well known Sanskrit Scholar and contemporary of Sri Narayana Guru, the great social reformer who lived in Kerala during the 19th Century.
 The great Malayalam poet, Kumaran Asan was a student of Govindan Asan.

 Radhakrishnan did his schooling at Varkala.
 After finishing matriculation, he had to discontinue further studies due to some financial difficulties in his family.
 He took up teaching to support his family.
 Afterwards, he completed his undergraduate course at Union Christian College, Aluva.
 Subsequently, he did his graduation in Economics from University College, Trivandrum and majored in Law later on.
 Radhakrishnan was an alumnus of Government Law College, Ernakulam.

 He was married to Saudamini in 1957, a college lecturer in history at the time who later on became the Professor and Head of the Department of History at the Maharaja's College for Women in Trivandrum.
 Radhakrishnan and Saudamini had two daughters and one son.
 Saudamini died in 1994 from complications arising out of cardiac surgery.